From Apollo to DZ Bank, funds snap up bargains in UK pension scramble

 "We continue to see from pension funds, a consistent liquidation in the CLO market, though it is a lot more orderly now than it was during the height of the LDI crisis," said Anish Mathur, the chief investment officer of Astra Asset Management, who said his firm had purchased CLO tranches at a discount.

-Mathur, who manages $419 million, said what made selling of CLOs beneficial to pension funds was that the sales only came with a 10% to 15% discount, compared with the 70% discount on 30-year UK government bonds.
+Mathur, who manages $419 million, said what made selling of CLOs beneficial to pension funds was that the sales only came with a 10% to 15% discount.
+During the height of the firesale, other market participants described discounts of 60% to 70% on 30-year UK government bonds.

 "If they had gone into fixed income - they'd have been completely decimated," he said.